neo4j-contrib/neo4j-meetups-reporting/docs/DOCS.md

 ![Meetup Tag Growth %](https://raw.githubusercontent.com/kbastani/meetup-analytics/master/docs/images/dashboard-line-chart-tag-growth.png "Meetup Tag Growth %")

-Thie chart plots a line chart of the time series for a meetup group topic on Meetup.com.
+This chart plots a line chart of the time series for a meetup group topic on Meetup.com.
 Each group on Meetup.com has a set of topics associated with it.
 This chart is meant to show the percent growth month over month.

 ##### Cumulative Meetup Growth